tanaypratap/react-redux-express-starter/README.md

 ### Demo app

 You will see a small counter app.
 While the logic is simple, this app currently implements all redux concepts with react rendering.
+It tries to provide a basic app structure boilerplate as well to help new users structure their apps.
 It has react router implemented with Redux bindings and has two pages with nested routes.
 App serves as a test that all libraries are working perfectly.

 ### Production